 1. Precisely define your customer profiles

 Desk research should always be the starting point of a research process, simply to not reinvent the weel.
 It helps you identify major market trends, identify interesting data collections which will help you to define different target groups.

 As a next step, this research allows you to draft interview questions to dig deeper into the needs and emotions of potential buyers along the end-to-end user journey.
 These questions are often used during focus groups and/or individual interviews with both existing and potential customers.

-Consolidating the interview and focus group outcomes enables you to identify different personas and their corresponding user journeys.
-These user journeys visualise all the different user actions, feelings and needs along the AS-IS user journey.
+Consolidating the interview and focus group outcomes enables you to identify different personae and their corresponding user journeys.
+These user journeys visualise all the different user actions, feelings and needs along the TO-BE user journey.

 2. Visualize the value you create/would like to create